Robert Reid Kalley: Biography

 He often had arguments with the Catholic church and was for a while prohibited from preaching on Brazilian soil.

 Kalley became a close friend of Brazil's emperor Pedro II, with whom he often argued against slavery and prohibition of public worship.

 He left Brazil in July 1876 and retired to Edinburgh where his expertise was used as a director of the Edinburgh Medical Missionary Society who prioritised medical help as well as missionary zeal.

-He died at his home, Campo Verde, Tipperlinn Road in western Edinburgh on 17 February 1888 and he was survived by his wife Sarah.
+Kalley died at his home, Campo Verde, Tipperlinn Road in western Edinburgh on 17 February 1888.
+He was survived by his wife Sarah.
 Sarah continued their work and supported the Help for Brazil charity.
 He is buried with his family on the hidden southern terrace of Dean Cemetery in western Edinburgh.
 The grave is flanked by plaques from his parishioners in Madeira and Brazil.